jonathan-odonnell/milestone-project-3/testing.md

     1. Verify that the sign in form appears as expected and looks good at all screen widths.
         - Outcome: Pass

-    2. In the email address field, enter an email address that does not contain one character followed by an at sign, followed by two more characters, and then a dot.
+    2. In the email address field, enter an email address that does not contain one character followed by an at sign, followed by two more characters and then a dot.
 Click on the sign in button and verify that the form does not submit and shows the invalid input error message on the email address field.
         - Outcome: Pass

     3. In the password field, enter a password that does not contain 8 or more characters including at least one uppercase letter, one lowercase letter, one number.
 Click on the sign in button and verify that the form does not submit and shows the invalid input error message on the password field.